fumieval/winery/README.md

 # winery

 winery is a serialisation library for Haskell.
-It tries to achieve two
-goals: compact representation and perpetual inspectability.

-The standard `binary` library has no way to inspect the serialised value without the original instance.

-There's `serialise`, which is an alternative library based on CBOR.
-Every value has to be accompanied with tags, so it tends to be redundant for arrays of small values.
-Encoding records with field names is also redudant.
+* __Fast encoding__: can create a bytestring or write to a handle efficiently
+* __Compact representation__: uses VLQ by default.
+Separates schemata and contents
+* __Stateless decoding__: you can decode a value without reading all the leading bytes
+* __Inspectable__: data can be read without the original instance

 ## Interface